 of technology and innovation.

-Association (AEA), Academy of Management (AOM), the International Society of
+Economics Association (AEA), Academy of Management (AOM), the International

-New Institutional Economics (ISNIE) and the Strategic Management Society
+Society of New Institutional Economics (ISNIE) and the Strategic Management

-regular reviewer for several academic and managerial journals.
-He is a
+and is a regular reviewer for several academic and managerial journals.
+He is

-Special Government Employee (SGE) of the Food and Drug Administration (FDA),
+a Special Government Employee (SGE) of the Food and Drug Administration

-working with the Center for Biologics Evaluation and Research (CBER), Center
+(FDA), working with the Center for Biologics Evaluation and Research (CBER),